steipete/steipete.com/_posts/2020-05-30-mac-catalyst-crash-hunt.md

 11  com.apple.Foundation          	0x00007fff3496f7bc NSKeyValueDidChange + 437
 ```

-The crashers all circle around `NSTextCheckingController`, `NSBridgedTextCorrectionController` and `NSTextInputContext`, but [vary quite a bit](https://gist.github.com/steipete/7a125b20cce461bf9a072dfacd805507).
+The crashers all circle around `NSTextCheckingController`, `NSBridgedTextCorrectionController`, and `NSTextInputContext`, but they [vary quite a bit](https://gist.github.com/steipete/7a125b20cce461bf9a072dfacd805507).

 ## Crash Hypothesis

-A crash pattern like that indicates that we're dealing with an over-release.
+A crash pattern like the one above indicates we're dealing with an over-release.
 In times of ARC, this is rare, but it can still happen if a property is set on multiple threads.
-Text Input in Mac Catalyst is a challenge.
-There's text and grammar correction that simply works different to iOS, and a user expects that this works just like any other AppKit app.
+Text input in Mac Catalyst is a challenge.
+There's text and grammar correction that simply works differently than in iOS, and a user expects that this works just like with any other AppKit app.
 Apple bridged these systems:

 ```
 -[NSTextInputContext(NSTextInputContext_RemoteTextInput_UIKitOnMac) attributedString_RTI]
 ```

-Taking [a closer look](https://github.com/nst/iOS-Runtime-Headers/blob/master/PrivateFrameworks/RemoteTextInput.framework/RTIInputSystemServiceSession.h) at the `RemoteTextInput.framework`, it uses XPC under the hood.
-XPC uses background threads to communicate.
+Taking [a closer look](https://github.com/nst/iOS-Runtime-Headers/blob/master/PrivateFrameworks/RemoteTextInput.framework/RTIInputSystemServiceSession.h) at the `RemoteTextInput.framework`, we can see it uses XPC under the hood.
+XPC uses background threads to communicate:

 ```objc
 @interface RTIInputSystemServiceSession : RTIInputSystemSession <RTIInputSystemPayloadDelegate, RTIInputSystemSessionProtocol> {